Adipaddy/Adipaddy/README.md

-- Hello, I’m Aditya Waichol, an Under-Grad (Senior, Sem 7) in Electronics and Telecommunications at Xavier Institute of Engineering.
+- Hello, I’m Aditya Waichol, an Under Graduate in Electronics and Telecommunications Department at Xavier Institute of Engineering.
 - I’m interested Developing and Integrating technologies in the following domains:
 >1.
 IoT / Embedded Systems
 >2.
 ML / DL
 >3.
 Cloud
 >4.
-Networking
+IoT

 - I’m currently:
 >1.
 Developing an ADAS System using the Jetson Nano Development Kit (by Nvidia) using Deep Learning.